Secretary of State

 Signature Requirements For Statewide Candidates

 The Secretary of State's Office will update signature requirements after January 2, 2020 (A.R.S. § 16-322).

 Updated March 20, 2018

-The Green Party is considered a new party in the state of Arizona through the 2018 election cycle.
-The minimum number of signatures required from a new party is calculated by totaling 1/10 of 1% of the total votes cast for the winning candidate for governor or president in the previous general election.
-(A.R.S. § 16-322).
+The minimum number of signatures required for a new party to become eligible for recognition is calculated by totaling 1 and 1/3% of the total votes cast for governor at the last general election.
+(A.R.S. § 16-801).

 To run as a write-in candidate, you do not need to file nomination petitions.
 However, you will still need to submit the correct statewide write-in nomination paper and a financial disclosure statement via the Candidate Portal.

 For write-in candidates who want to run in the Primary Election, the first day to file these forms with the Secretary of State’s Office is March 7, 2020 and the deadline is June 25, 2020 at 5:00 p.m.